Mining, FIFO, and Mental Health: Understanding the Support Systems Available

 Mining companies recognize the importance of mental health and have implemented various support systems, including:

-In addition to the support provided by mining companies, several external organizations specialize in mental health support for those in the mining and FIFO sectors:
+In addition to the support provided by mining companies, several external organisations specialize in mental health support for those in the mining and FIFO sectors:

 Comments